 Camping in The Kgalagadi Transfrontier Park

-Since the camps on the Botswana are unfenced lions and predators can enter your camp and often do so.
+Since the camps in Botswana are unfenced lions and predators can enter your camp and often do so.
 Rooftop tents are the most popular way to camp here and are recommended.
 Some people do however camp in the ‘wild’ camps in normal tents on the ground without problems.
-Apparently sleeping on your car roof does not really guarantee predators can’t reach you, it just gives you false sense of security.
-This is off course at your own risk.
+Apparently sleeping on your car roof does not really guarantee predators can’t reach you, it just gives you a false sense of security.
+This is of course at your own risk.

 Camping on the South African side of the Kgalagadi Tranfrontier Park